gwenjo/FancyDayDesign/README.md

 -   Google Fonts was used to select the font for my website.

 **[Pexels](https://pexels.com/)** & **[Adobe Stock](https://stock.adobe.com/nl/free.com/)**
 -   The images for this website mostly come from Fancy Design herself.
-To fill up the product page I used some other pictures from pexels.com and adobe stock.
+To fill the product page, some other images were used from pexels.com and adobe.stock.com.
 The names of the photographers are listed in the media section below this page.

 **[Resize It](https://apps.apple.com/us/app/resize-it-image-resize/id844716779)**
 -   Resize It was used to easily crop the photos to the correct size.
-I used my phone for this
+I used my Iphone for this

 **[Materialize](https://materializecss.com/color.html)**
 -  For the color selection Materialize was used.